danielpastor97/mlcg/docs/source/priors.rst

 Priors
 ======

-`mlcg.nn` implements prior models that are important for imposing geometrical constraints on coarse grain systems for both training and simulation.
-These prior models can be supplied with a user defined set of interaction parameters, or they can alternatively be parametrized directly from data for multiple interacting atom types.
+`mlcg.nn` implements prior models that are important physical baselines imposing geometrical constraints on coarse-grained systems.
+These prior models can be supplied with a user-defined set of interaction parameters, or they can alternatively be parametrized directly from data for multiple interacting atom types.

 Prior Utilities
 ----------------